Every first and third Friday of the month, I publish new podcast episodes featuring interviews with members of the writing community around the world.

-You can find every episode of the writescast below, or through Apple Podcasts or Google Music.
-So pop in the headphones or turn up the speakers, it’s time for the
+You can listen to every episode of the writescast below or through your preferred podcast service.
+So pop in the headphones or turn up the speakers, it’s time for the r. r. campbell writescast!

 Scott Birrenkott joined me to talk all things sci-fi: what it is, how to research for it, and how to find a balance between science and fiction when writing sci-fi of our own.
 Scott’s work has been featured with both Fiction Vortex and Liquid Imagination.